Cost per semester hour: $425

 Examines the psychological, social and linguistic components of the developmental processes of reading and writing including phonemic awareness, alphabetic code, fluency, vocabulary, and comprehension.
 Emphasizes the importance of appropriate instruction and materials according to the child’s developmental stage.

-EDCC 551 Action Research in Educational Settings (3 SH)
+EDCC 551 Action Research in Educational Settings (3 credits)

 Examines quantitative and qualitative research studies which have impacted education.
 Presents action research theory and design so that students may apply action research to their individual programs.
 Prerequisite: admission to candidacy.

 Instructor: Dr. Nadine Larkin

 On-site dates: Saturdays 8:30 am – 3:30 pm, August 29, September 19, October 24, November 21, December 5

 PAX 571 Restorative Justice: The Promise, The Challenge (3 credits)